Dwight Peck's personal Web site

 Acquaintance Joe descending through one of the gulleys off Crêt de la Neuve.

-Dr Pirri struggling with one of those stone-wall things in the trackless forest.
+Dr Pirri struggling with a stone wall in the trackless forest

 OOOops.
 Down a hole goes Dr. Pirri.